 Memorials may be made to the Providence Baptist Church Building Fund, 232 Providence Church Rd., Pageland, SC 29728.

 Miller-Rivers-Caulder Funeral Home of Chesterfield (www.mrcfuneralhome.com) is serving the Pigg family.

-To send flowers to Billy F. Pigg's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Billy F. Pigg, please visit our floral store.